 5. Add to compost

 This is an oldie-but-goodie option because it’s a great way to store used cooking oil before reusing it for another dish.
 Another benefit of this option is that it also allows you to reuse old jars.

 Here’s what you need to do:

 Storing used cooking oil in glass jars is one effective way to delay how soon you dispose of/recycle the grease.
-You won’t be able to reuse it an unlimited number times, of course.
+You won’t be able to reuse it in an unlimited number of times, of course.
 However, based on factors like what kind of food you’re cooking (meat/veggies), how much food you’re cooking, and the cooking temperatures—you can often get about 2 to 6 (tops) re-uses from the cooking oil.

 To make the most out of your used cooking oil and keep it free from “impurities”, one common kitchen hack is to place a small strainer or piece of coarse cloth on the mouth of the glass jar as you pour it.
 This allows you to effectively strain any bits and pieces of batter or other foodstuff.

 If you’re using a strainer, always remember to wipe out any excess traces of oil before washing it in the sink to avoid having even small amounts of grease going down the drain.

 Now, it might be instinctive of us to wipe out grease from strainers, dishes, pots and pans with paper towels, and then afterwards, throw the used, greasy paper towels in the recycling bin because – well, paper towels are generally recyclable, right?

 Paper towels that are lined with grease are generally not accepted by recycling centers.
 It’s best to use other more eco-friendly alternatives like a wash cloth cut up from an old t-shirt or a microfiber cleaning cloth that you can easily rinse, wash, dry and get rid of grease while helping reduce non-recyclable waste.

 2. When reusing cooking oil, keep track of its “expiration date”.